canton-foundation/configs/Super Validator Operational Processes/support-escalation-practice.md

  [Link to the most recent relevant Slack thread, if available]

 ### Step 3 - Start the Four-Hour Incident Clock

-The four-hour incident response clock starts when the formal escalation message is sent.
+For MainNet incidents covered by this process, the four-hour incident response clock starts when the formal escalation message is sent.

 If an offboarding vote is created without a prior formal escalation because of an urgent emergency, the four-hour clock starts when the offboarding vote announcement is sent.